Some links in this post may be affiliate links

 Leopard Orchid is listed as an endangered species due to overexploitation and destruction of its natural habitats.
 The orchid has been shown to have some medicinal uses in the treatment of Alzheimer's disease.

-Leopard Orchids are non-toxic to both humans and pets.
+No. Leopard Orchids are non-toxic to both humans and pets.
 They are safe for cats, dogs and other pets.
 You can comfortably grow these orchids in a home with children and pets.

-To care for Leopard Orchid indoors give it very bright light with 4-6 hours of direct sunshine, average warmth of 16-290C, humidity of 60-75% and moderately moist, rich, well drained, orchid potting soils coupled with fortnightly feeding in the growing season.
+To care for Leopard Orchid indoors, give it very bright light with 4-6 hours of direct sunshine, warmth of 16-290C, humidity of 60-75% and moderately moist, rich, well drained, orchid potting soils coupled with fortnightly feeding in the growing season.

 Ansellia africana Orchid care requires repotting only when growth begins to suffer or when the growing medium is completely broken down.
 Pruning is necessary to keep the plant neat as well as discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.

-For lush growth and regular blooms, water your Leopard Orchid thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings.
+For lush growth and regular blooms, water your Leopard Orchid thoroughly in the growing period and allow the top 2-3 inches of soil to dry out between waterings.
 Keep the soil moderately moist but never soggy to avoid rotting.

 Cut down on watering in the cold period (fall and winter) as growth is minimal at this time.
 Do not allow the soil to dry out completely as it can result in wrinkled pseudobulbs and drooping leaves.